-The Department of Earth and Atmospheric Sciences invites applications for a full-time, tenured or tenure-track position in structural geology or organic geochemistry at the Assistant or Associate Professor level.
+The Department of Earth and Atmospheric Sciences invites applications for a full-time tenured or tenure-track position at the Assistant or Associate Professor level in either structural geology or organic geochemistry.

 We are seeking an individual with expertise in the structural geology of sedimentary basins or with expertise in organic geochemistry applied to problems in petroleum systems.
 An applicant in the area of structural geology will preferably have experience in the interpretation of seismic data.
 The successful candidate will be actively involved in teaching in the Integrated Petroleum Geosciences (IPG) program, a rigorous one-year course-based M.Sc. program offered jointly by the Department of Earth and Atmospheric Sciences (EAS) and the Department of Physics that prepares students to work in the modern petroleum industry.
 He or she will play a significant role in supervising IPG capstone projects and would be expected to develop his/her own research program with supervisor of graduate students being an integral part.

 Current areas of strength within the University, in which research collaboration with the successful candidate could develop, include sedimentology of clastic and carbonate sediments, geochemistry, hydrology, geomechanics, seismic analysis and petrophysics.
 The successful candidate will contribute to these strengths by developing an active research program that includes supervision of graduate students, collaborating with other faculty members, obtaining external funding, and teaching undergraduate and graduate courses.
 The Department is equipped with outstanding analytical facilities for stable isotope analysis, radiogenic isotopes and the major and trace element composition, including the new Canadian Centre for Isotopic Microanalysis.
 Other facilities within the University include the Geomechanical Reservoir Experimental Facility in the Department of Civil Engineering and the Rock Physics Lab in the Department of Physics.